yukamurata27/CSCI520-MocapInterpolation/README.md

 # Mocap Interpolation (OpenGL and C++)
-Motion Capture Key Frame Interpolation as part of the USC CSCI 520 in March 2020.
+Motion Capture Key Frame Interpolation as part of USC CSCI 520 in March 2020.

 ## Features